-- 24. The income of TVET Colleges can be divided into the following seven streams:
+- 30. The income of TVET Colleges can be divided into the following seven streams:

 - (a) Formula funding of programmes

 - (b) Earmarked capital funding

-- (c) Earmarked recurrent funding

-- (d) College fees
+- (c) College fees

-- (e) Student financial aid
+- (d) Student financial aid

-- (f) Fee-for-service income
+- (e) Fee-for-service income

-- (g) Other private funding
+- (f) Other private funding

-- (h) Other earmarked grants
+- (g) Other earmarked grants.

-- 25. Section D below deals with the formula funding of programmes stream.
-The remaining funding streams are dealt with in Section E.
+- 31. Section D below deals with the formula funding of programmes stream.
+The remaining funding streams are dealt with in Section E

-D. FÖRMULA FUNDING OF PROGRAMMES
+D. FORMULA FUNDING OF PROGRAMMES